 Vaccines work by making your body fight germs by producing antibodies (this is called immunity).
-By getting a vaccine, your body can fight germs to protect you without having to get ill or have a disease.
-Not only do vaccines stop you from getting sick, they also help stop you from spreading these germs to babies, others in your family or friends at school.
-Vaccines protect you and those around you.
+By getting a vaccine, your body can fight germs to protect you without having to get severely ill or even have a disease.
+Not only do vaccines stop you from getting sick, they also may help stop you from spreading these germs to babies, others in your family or friends at school.
+Vaccines protect you and some may protect those around you.

 Although whooping cough is most dangerous in very young babies, it is now known that this germ is carried and transmitted by primary school age children, teenagers and young adults.
 Although we have vaccines against whooping cough, they are not as effective as we would like in stopping infection and the spread of the germ to others.